USB flash drive: History

-Given these competing claims to inventorship, patent disputes involving the USB flash drive have arisen over the years.
+Given these competing inventor claims, patent disputes involving the USB flash drive have arisen over the years.
 Both Trek 2000 International and Netac Technology have accused others of infringing their patents on the USB flash drive.
-However, despite these lawsuits, the question of who was the first to invent the USB flash drive has not been definitively settled and multiple claims persist.
+However, the question of who was the first to invent the USB flash drive has multiple claims persists.
+Netac Technology got the basic American copyright on December 7, 2004.
+And in the lawsuit, the PNY company paid 1,000 million dollars to Netac.

 Technology improvements

 Flash drives are often measured by the rate at which they transfer data.
 Transfer rates may be given in megabytes per second (MB/s), megabits per second (Mbit/s), or in optical drive multipliers such as "180X" (180 times 150 KiB/s).
 File transfer rates vary considerably among devices.
 Second generation flash drives have claimed to read at up to 30 MB/s and write at about half that rate, which was about 20 times faster than the theoretical transfer rate achievable by the previous model, USB 1.1, which is limited to 12 Mbit/s (1.5 MB/s) with accounted overhead.
 The effective transfer rate of a device is significantly affected by the data access pattern.